 – Do not place your tree next to any heat source, such as a portable heater.
 It is important to avoid placing the tree next to highly flammable objects such as curtains and couches.

-– Turn off your tree lights when you are not present.
+– Turn off your tree lights when you are not present. - Heating

 As the weather dips in temperature, the amount of heat used in homes rises.
 Whether you are using a portable heater, furnace, or a fireplace to heat your home, be sure to constantly inspect and monitor the safety of your method.